-A For-Cause drug screen may be requested of a student, by a representative from a clinical agency, service learning site, field experience venue, or the School of Physical Therapy.
-The individual initiating the For-Cause Drug Screen action will notify the Director of Graduate Studies and Assessment (referred to as DPT Program Director) immediately.
-The Program Director may have the student removed from the learning environment immediately.
+A For-Cause drug screen may be requested of a student, by a representative from a clinical agency, service-learning site, field experience venue, or the School of Rehabilitative and Health Sciences.
+The individual initiating the For-Cause Drug Screen action will notify a DPT Faculty Administrator immediately.
+The DPT Faculty Administrator may have the student removed from the learning environment immediately.
 In order to continue the learning experience, the student will be expected to complete testing immediately upon the request.

 - 1. Drug screening will occur at a location and by a procedure determined by the School. - 2.
 While Regis University will assist the student in understanding the requirements for testing, the responsibility for providing information requested of them, and for the associated costs of testing and reporting rests with the student and not with Regis University. - 3.
 The student must comply with "chain of custody" procedures for the specimen instituted by the agency obtaining and/or testing the specimen. - 4.
-The student must provide all documentation and signatures requested by the agency obtaining and/or testing the specimen, Program Director and/or School Dean. - 5.
+The student must provide all documentation and signatures requested by the agency obtaining and/or testing the specimen, to the Associate Dean and/or School Dean. - 5.
 The student may be excluded from class, lab, and/or clinical while full results are pending. - 6.
 The student will be held responsible for the cost of class, lab, and/or clinical make up. - 7.
 Failure to submit to testing, comply with testing procedures, or provide information required as a condition of a clinical placement, internship, service learning, classroom, field, or other learning experience may result in the student's dismissal from the agency and/or suspension and/or dismissal from the School.